 Youth Activism Then and Now

-Today’s youths have risen up in exponential numbers against injustice.
+Young people have risen up in exponential numbers against injustice.
 With slogans such as “The young people will win,” and “Okay boomer,” the millennial and boomer generations are quickly making the political stage their own.
-Although, they are not the first group of young people to stand on this stage.

 Youth activism has been an essential element of civil rights throughout history.
 The 1960’s and ’70’s were a particularly busy decade.
 Students of all ages marched for racial justice in Birmingham in 1963 while university students actively protested the U.S involvement in the Vietnam war.

-With so many taking part in activism at younger ages it is likely your child may desire an activism career.
-Maybe they have already built one.
-If so, raising your child has probably gotten a little more complicated.
+With so many taking part in activism at younger ages it is likely your child may desire to join a movement or activate around a cause.
+If so, parenting has probably gotten a little more complicated.

 Activism Vs Exploitation: Keeping Kids Safe